 Visit the project pages to learn more, or explore materials from the April 11, 2019 Panel Webinar: New Research to Inform Living Shoreline Design, Placement and Monitoring.

-(2) End User-Derived Research to Improve the Effectiveness, Sustainability, and Prevalence of Coastal Restoration Projects, AL
+(2) End User-Derived Research to Improve the Effectiveness, Sustainability, and Prevalence of Coastal Restoration Projects in Alabama

 Fostering the next generation of coastal stewards by thoughtfully engaging youth and K-12 educators.